-Because postural orthostatic tachycardia syndrome (POTS) is thought to have a variety of causes, there is no single treatment that is effective for all people with the condition.
-In general, management of POTS aims to relieve low blood volume and/or regulate circulatory problems that could be causing the condition.
-In some affected people, simple life style interventions such as adding extra salt to the diet, ensuring adequate fluid intake, participating in a specialized exercise program, and avoiding factors that exacerbate the condition appear to improve symptoms.
-Certain medications have also been used to treat POTS with some success.
+Because research suggests that postural orthostatic tachycardia syndrome (POTS) has a variety of causes, no single treatment is effective for all affected people.
+Management of POTS aims to improve low blood pressure and problems with the heart and blood vessels that may be causing the condition.
+In some people with POTS, simple lifestyle changes such as adding extra salt to the diet, drinking more fluids, exercising, and avoiding factors that make the condition worse, may lessen symptoms.
+Certain medications may also be helpful in treating POTS.

 Last updated: 3/6/2016

 - NINDS Postural Tachycardia Syndrome Information Page.
 National Institute of Neurological Disorders and Stroke.
 December 2015; http://www.ninds.nih.gov/disorders/postural_tachycardia_syndrome/postural_tachycardia_syndrome.htm.

 - Postural Tachycardia Syndrome (POTS).
 Autonomic Disorders Consortium. http://www.rarediseasesnetwork.org/ARDCRC/patients/learnmore/POTS/index.htm.
 Accessed 3/4/2016.

 - Horacio Kaufmann, MD; Roy Freeman, MD.
 Postural tachycardia syndrome.
 UpToDate.
 March 2015;

 - Finding Treatment Information - A video developed by GARD Information Specialists that explains how you can find information about treatment for a rare disease.

 - ClinicalTrials.gov lists trials that are studying or have studied Postural orthostatic tachycardia syndrome.
 Click on the link to go to ClinicalTrials.gov to read descriptions of these studies.